theogpt/theogpt.github.io/lives-of-alcyone/index.md

 With a great start the King sprang to his feet and came down the steps until he faced Alcyone, and said: "What is this that you have done to me?
 A great change has come over me?"

-Alcyone answered:"I have done nothing, O King; but the power of the deity has manifested itself, and thou hast been freed from the prison in which this man had immured thee."
+Alcyone answered: "I have done nothing, O King; but the power of the deity has manifested itself, and thou hast been freed from the prison in which this man had immured thee."

-And Ulysses replied, speaking to his courtiers:"
+And Ulysses replied, speaking to his courtiers:

-Verily this which he says is true, for I feel as though I had escaped from some dark dungeon, and I know that whereas before I was bound, now I am free."
+"Verily this which he says is true, for I feel as though I had escaped from some dark dungeon, and I know that whereas before I was bound, now I am free."

-Turning to Alcyone he continued:"You, who have done this great thing for me—I transfer to you by this act all the revenues of him whose wiles you have conquered, and I ask you to instruct me further in a magic so powerful as to defeat so easily the greatest magician whom I have known."
+Turning to Alcyone he continued: "You, who have done this great thing for me—I transfer to you by this act all the revenues of him whose wiles you have conquered, and I ask you to instruct me further in a magic so powerful as to defeat so easily the greatest magician whom I have known."

-"There is no magic here, O King,"

-replied Alcyone,"

-but that of a strong will, a pure heart and a sense of right; yet I thank thee for thy gift, and if it be thy will I will gladly help thee to undo the wrong that has been done.
+"There is no magic here, O King," replied Alcyone," but that of a strong will, a pure heart and a sense of right; yet I thank thee for thy gift, and if it be thy will I will gladly help thee to undo the wrong that has been done.
 But first let me call my brother."

 With a look he called Mizar to his side.
 Mizar came willingly enough, for the fall of his quondam chief had caused a shock which had enabled him to throw off the hypnotic influence, and now he felt not the slightest attraction to the darker magic which before had meant so much to him.
 Now he too saw before, him the face of their mother.
 And he gladly attached himself to Alcyone, unable to comprehend how he could ever have even temporarily left him.